NVIDIA/NVFlare/docs/programming_guide/fl_clients/client_api.rst

 One of the popular federated learning workflow, "FedAvg" is like this:

+The general structure of Federated Learning algorithms involve the following steps:

+#. controller site initializes an initial model
 #.
-Server site initialize an initial model
-#.
-For each round:
+For each round (global iteration):

-   #. server sends the global model to clients
+   #. controller sends the global model to clients
-   #. each client starts with this global model and train on their own data
+   #. each client starts with this global model and trains on their own data
    #. each client sends back their trained model
-   #. server aggregates all the models and produces a new global model
+   #. controller aggregates all the models and produces a new global model

 On the client side, the training workflow is:

-#. get a model from server side
+#. receive model from controller
-#. local training
+#. perform local training on received model, evaluate global model for model selection
-#. send a trained model to server side
+#. send new model back to controller

-To be able to support different training frameworks, we define a standard data structure called "FLModel" for the local training code to exchange information with NVFlare system.
+To be able to support different training frameworks, we define a standard data structure called "FLModel" for the local training code to exchange information with the FLARE system.

 We explain its attributes below: